 (77) Pursuant to Art.
 2367 of the Italian Civil Code, shareholders may not request that a Shareholders' Meeting be called for matters which, under the law, the Shareholders' Meeting deliberates upon a proposal of the Directors or on the basis of a project or report of the Directors; apart from these cases, shareholders who request a Meeting be called must prepare a report on the proposals concerning the issues to be discussed; the Board of Directors should make it available to the public, together with any comment, at the time the notice calling the meeting is published, in accordance with the provisions of Art.
 125-ter, third paragraph, of the Consolidated Law on Financial Intermediation.
-In the event of a delay by the Board of Directors, available to the public.
+In the event of a delay by the Board of Directors, the Board of Statutory Auditors will make the shareholders' report, along with its own comments, available to the public.
 (78) This term is moved back to twenty-one days for Shareholders' Meetings specified in Art.
 2446 (reduction of share capital due to financial losses), Art.
 2447 (reduction of share capital to below the legal limit), and Art.
 2487 (appointment and removal of the liquidators; criteria for the liquidation procedure) of the Italian Civil Code, and to fifteen days for the Meetings provided for by Art.
 104 of the Consolidated Law on Financial Intermediation (Defenses in the case of Public Tender Offers).